 Zipper rides are mostly found in the United States.
 They’re so popular here that nearly every traveling carnival has one.
 Conversely you almost never find them at amusement parks, most likely due to the slow loading.
 Australia, Canada and some South and Central American countries also have Zippers.
 European countries, despite their penchant for massive fun fairs and wild rides,

-don’t seem to have any Zipper rides Nope, there’s at least one!
+don’t seem to have any Zipper rides Nope, there’s at least one, complete with an over-the-top American theme.

 According to Ride Extravaganza, the first model Zipper rides ran at nearly twice the speed of today’s counterparts.
 I had always thought that none of these models existed anymore or were all adjusted at some point, however it seems that there is at least one left, albeit not a true Chance model.
 This video (*required viewing*) shows an Australian built Zipper that seems to go much faster than any other I’ve seen.
 It looks like an absolute blast!